huw/nu/src/pages/room-101/index.md

 ---
 title: Room 101
 date: "2016-08-19T00:00:00.000Z"
-excerpt: I wrote a full sitcom screenplay in my last year of high school.
+excerpt: I wrote a TV sitcom screenplay in my last year of high school.
 It was one of the most rewarding experiences of my life.
 ---

-I wrote a full sitcom screenplay in my last year of high school.

 Like most other countries, Australian high school students sit a set of exams called the Higher School Certificate — except some of them, like English Extension 2, aren't exams at all.